-Pay attention to news and upcoming hearings on legislation that will have an impact on our quality of life and environment.
-Sign on for updates at http://www.MontgomeryCountyMD.gov and at the Maryland-National Capital Parks and Planning Commission Web site: http://www.mncppc.org/commission_home.html.
-Attend hearings and provide testimony on issues that are important to you.
-Part of the beauty of living in Montgomery County is that it’s a county where residents are vocal and informed.
+Pay attention to news and upcoming hearings on legislation that will impact our environment.
+Sign on for county updates at https://www.montgomerycountymd.gov and at the Maryland-National Capital Parks and Planning Commission (https://www.mncppc.org).
+Attend hearings and provide testimony on issues important to you.

-Write letters to the County Executive, County Council Members and Planning Board.
-To get tips on contacting them and addresses, please visit: http://www.montgomerycountymd.gov/mcgtmpl.asp?url=/content/mcginfo/siteFiles/contact.asp http://www.montgomeryplanning.org/links/contact_us_include_list.shtm
+Write to the County Executive, County Council Members and Planning Board.
+Contact them at https://www.montgomerycountymd.gov/mcg/contactus.html